When is Poppy Day 2021? Why we wear poppies for Remembrance Sunday and when to start wearing them

 When is Poppy Day 2021?
-Why we wear poppies for Remembrance Sunday and what side do you wear a poppy on
+Why do we wear poppies for Remembrance Sunday and where to wear a poppy

 Money from selling poppies goes towards supporting the Armed Forces in several ways, from financial support and advice to employment, mobility, housing and mental health.